-Our company-wide food safety culture is reinforced through training programs, technical enhancements evolving from industry best practices and recognition of compliance within company processes and procedures.
+Our company’s commitment to food safety is upheld by our training initiatives, technical innovations derived from industry best practices, and acknowledgment of compliance with internal policies and procedures.

 Food Safety Programs

-The foundation of Coastline Family Farm’s food safety program is based on Good Agricultural Practices (GAP), Good Manufacturing Processes (GMP) and Hazard Analysis and Critical Control Points (HACCP) at different stages of the production cycle to ensure food safety compliance is being met.
+Good Agricultural Practices (GAP), Good Manufacturing Practices (GMP), and Hazard Analysis and Critical Control Points (HACCP) are the cornerstones of Coastline Family Farm’s food safety program.
+These guidelines are applied at various stages of the production cycle to guarantee that food safety compliance is being followed.

-Originally compiled by the FDA and USDA and later supplemented by the California Leafy Greens Marketing Agreement (LGMA), the Good Agricultural Practices (GAP) guidelines promote industry processes and procedures that help ensure safe products and minimize the potential for product contamination.
+The Good Agricultural Practices (GAP) rules, which were first developed by the FDA and USDA and then expanded upon by the California Leafy Greens Marketing Agreement (LGMA), support industry practices and procedures that assist guarantee safe products and reduce the risk of product contamination.

 HACCP and Good Manufacturing Processes (GMP) are applied across all processing facilities.
 Coastline developed its HACCP program using guidelines established by the USDA and FDA.
 Key elements include: